SharePoint/sp-dev-docs/docs/schema/documenttemplatefile-element-site.md

 ms.date: 3/9/2015
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 api_name:
 - Site schema
 api_type:
 - schema
 ms.assetid: c1d81e2f-80b0-4e84-ad0f-48e350708313
 description: Contains a reference to a file that is used within a document template.
 ---

 # DocumentTemplateFile element (Site)

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

 Contains a reference to a file that is used within a document template.

 ```XML
 <DocumentTemplateFile
   Default = "TRUE" | "FALSE"